Contents

 What economy-lab deliberately does not do: no payment provider, no event consumer; the host supplies those edges.

 economy-lab is a study of one thing: the application layer of a credits economy, and the invariants that hold it together.
-It is not a deployable money system, and it does not try to be one.
-Knowing where the line falls is the difference between reading this code as a reference and mistaking it for something you could point at real money.

 This page is the map of that second half: the things economy-lab leaves to a host, and why each one sits outside the lab.